SOMERSET HILLS ADMINISTRATORS’ ASSOCIATION

 The parties agree to enter into collective negotiations over a successor agreement in accordance with Chapter 123, Public Laws of 1974, in a good faith effort to reach agreement on all matters concerning the terms and conditions of employment of administrative personnel.

 Neither party in any negotiations shall have control over the selection of the negotiating representatives of the other party.
+The negotiating teams have the authority to bargain to a Memorandum of Agreement, but that such agreement is subject to ratification by the full Association and the full Board of Education.

 The Board of Education reserves the right to the operation of the school system.
 The Board has the right to terminate employment in the manner provided by law and will hire from any source whatsoever.
 All the rights, power or authority the Board had prior to the signing of this agreement are retained by the Board except those specifically abridged or modified by this Agreement, or any supplementary agreements that may hereafter be made by mutual consent of the parties.
 Nothing herein shall be construed as limiting the Board of Education from discharging any of its obligations or responsibilities as prescribed by Title 18A and Chapter 123-Public Law 1974, nor a delegation of its statutory authority under the laws of the State of New Jersey.